 WebRTC Native App Pros and Cons

 When we talk about native apps in general, without any emphasis on WebRTC, the main advantages that we usually mention is a consequence of the approach that implies development for a particular platform.
 Generally, such apps work faster than hybrid ones.
 Another advantage is the possibility to get full access to the hardware features.
 If you plan to create a high-performance application, for example, a mobile game with lots of 3D graphics and animations, going native will be the obvious choice.
 But if you’re at a crossroads looking for a better solution for your future WebRTC chatting application, there are some nuances worth remembering.
 WebRTC is not a feature of a platform itself but a particular browser.
-Thus, the requirements to the hardware are not something that you should worry beforehand.
-WebRTC apps don’t require advanced performance to run smooth and provide good user experience.
+Thus, the requirements of the hardware are not something that you should worry about beforehand.
+WebRTC apps don’t require advanced performance to run smooth and provide a good user experience.
 Besides that, WebRTC apps don’t require access to specific hardware functionality provided by the native applications.
 What is required for the native WebRTC app creation is a developer specializing in a particular mobile platform, which can lead to additional costs.

 In the case of Android, nothing restricts you.
 The native WebView supported WebRTC since version 4.4.
 So, if you do not intend to capture the market of legacy Android devices, you won’t face any troubles.
 If there’s no other choice for that creating a WebRTC based application for iOS (for example, for older versions than 11’s), you should pay attention to hybrid apps.